Def-Try/thorium/README.md

  It contains a ton of various boilerplate code usable in various addons

 > [!NOTE]
-> Thorium *can* be reuploaded to workshop, but only in your own addon item.
+> Thorium *can* be reuploaded to workshop, but only with your own addon item.
 Whenever possible, use the workshop version to keep credit. \
 > See [LICENSE](https://github.com/Def-Try/thorium/blob/main/LICENSE) for more info

 ### Quick Start